Axway/amplify-central/content/en/docs/connect_manage_environ/edit_environment.md

 #### Credential Preferences

 Select the duration of time when all credentials to Marketplace subscriptions are set to expire.
-This step is not available for SwaggerHub environments.
+This step is not available for Github and SwaggerHub environments.

 #### Stage Assignment